XC-/OpenGeoREST/README.md

 # OpenGeoREST

+# On hold because of lack of time available

 Continuation of Team LBD's project's (Tampere University of Technology project course) back-end service.

 For the original project see https://github.com/XC-/projektityokurssi (fork)